TrshPuppy/obsidian-notes/networking/routing/routing-table.md

 # Routing Tables
-Routing tables are tables of IP Addresses maintained by [L3](/networking/OSI/network-layer.md) devices like routers and L3 switches.
+Routing tables are tables of [IP addresses](networking/OSI/IP-addresses.md) maintained by [L3](/networking/OSI/network-layer.md) devices like routers and L3 switches.
 Routing tables are basically data structures which routers refer to to determine the path to transfer packets from a source IP address to a destination IP.

 A routing table includes the following things:
 1. *Destination Network:* represented by a destination IP Address and its [subnet mask](nested-repos/PNPT-study-guide/PEH/networking/subnetting.md).